 The Director of Strategic Initiatives and External Relations oversees the entire department.

-Communications also provides strategic communications advice to other departments and units on the internal and external impact of their projects.
+Communications also provides relevant strategic advice to other departments and units on the internal and external impact of their projects.
 Regular communications to the industry and public include RECA News emails, Regulator newsletters, social media, and an Annual Report, among other things.
 Communications also publishes consumer information articles and industry information bulletins.

 Information Officers serve as the primary source of information for industry professionals and consumers who contact RECA.
 Information Officers also review consumer complaints, including initial analysis of complaints and providing guidance to consumers for possible resolutions.